matConn/jekyll-noita/about/index.md

 ---
 <img src="https://avatars2.githubusercontent.com/u/10191146?v=3&s=460" style="width:226px; height:230px;">

 I'm Matthew Connelly; a web developer with a BS in communications from The College of Staten Island.
-I'm currently pursuing a BS in computer science at the aforementioned college; previously a frontend developer for The Charles NYC.
+I'm currently pursuing a BS in computer science at the aforementioned college and previously worked as a frontend developer for The Charles NYC.

 This blog is where I write about [projects](https://github.com/mattConn) I've been working on and anything interesting I might discover during the development process.